abaretta/nu.baretta.nad/README.md

 # NAD Electronics app for Athom Homey

-This app lets you control NAD D7050 and C338 amplifiers from within flows or the mobile interface via a Homey home automation controller.
+This app lets you control NAD D7050 and C338 amplifiers from within flows or the mobile interface via the Homey home automation controller.

 In its current state, the app requires that you enter the amplifier's IP address so it is advised to set it up to have a fixed IP address or a 'static lease' from the DHCP server.

 In this SDK2 version an option is added to let the Homey app 'stay connected' to the amplifier.
 This means that Homey doesn't need to set up a new connection each time.
 However, it also means that the use of the Homey app cannot be combined with the NAD Electronics network (iPhone) app.

-The C338 drivers has been confirmed to work on Homey V2, the D7050 is as of yet untested on V2.

 # Features